Drug Lab

 Hilary Marusak, Ph.D.

-Dr. Marusak completed her doctoral and postdoctoral training at WSU, funded by a NIMH Career Development award.
-She is a tenure-track Assistant Professor in the Department of Psychiatry and Behavioral Neurosciences, Wayne State University School of Medicine.
-She is also an Adjunct Assistant Professor in the Merrill Palmer Skillman Institute for Child and Family Development, a Scientific Member of the Karmanos Cancer Institute and the CURES Center, and a Science Advisor for the nonprofit organization Kids Kicking Cancer.
+Dr. Marusak is an Associate Professor (tenured) in the Dept. of Psychiatry and Behavioral Neurosciences (DPBN) at the WSU SOM.
+She also holds Adjunct appointments in the Dept. of Pharmacology, and Merrill Palmer Skillman Institute for Child and Family Development.
+She is a Scientific Member of the Karmanos Cancer Institute and the CURES Center, and a Science Advisor for the nonprofit organization Kids Kicking Cancer.
+She completed her doctoral and postdoctoral training at WSU, funded by a NIMH Career Development award.

 Dr. Marusak runs the THINK lab (Trauma History Investigation of Neurodevelopment in Kids: https://wsuthinklab.mystrikingly.com), which studies the impacts of childhood environmental adversity (e.g. stress, interpersonal trauma, air pollution) on brain development, and neurodevelopmental mechanisms leading to anxiety/fear-based disorders.
 Dr. Marusak uses multiple techniques (e.g. fMRI, EEG, biomarkers, genetics, behavioral approaches) to investigate the role of the endocannabinoid system in fronto-cortical brain development, stress reactivity, and the effects of exercise, meditation, and cannabinoid (e.g. CBD) administration.
 Her research is supported by multiple grants from the State of Michigan Cannabis Regulatory Agency, NIMH (K01 MH119241, R01 MH132830), NICHD (R21 HD105882), and she mentors many trainees.